dpawlows/Foundations-of-Scientific-Computing/lessons/L5/latex.rst

 Here, we are only going to learn about one aspect of
 Latex: math mode.
 Latex math mode makes writing math expressions very straightforward.
-Instead of relying on a mouse-driven equation editor and is cumbersome, math mode uses specific keystrokes to help create beautifully formatted equations.
+Instead of relying on a mouse-driven equation editor, which can be quite cumbersome, math mode uses specific keystrokes to help create beautifully formatted equations.

-In order to get access to Latex math mode, you need to download and install a complete Latex distriubtion such as `MacTex (for Max) <http://www.tug.org/mactex/>`_ `MikTex (for Windows) <https://miktex.org/>`_.
-Then, there are packages available that allow you to run math mode only to produce equations that can be dragged and dropped (copied and pasted) into another document (e.g. Word, Powerpoint, etc.).
+In order to get access to Latex math mode, you need to download and install a complete Latex distriubtion such as `MacTex (for Max) <http://www.tug.org/mactex/>`_ or `MikTex (for Windows) <https://miktex.org/>`_.
+Then, there are packages available that allow you to run just math mode to produce equations that can be dragged and dropped (copied and pasted) into another document (e.g. Word, Powerpoint, etc.).
 For example, MacTex comes with one such package called `LatexIt <https://www.chachatelier.fr/latexit/>`_.